electronicwhisper/pixel-shaders/dev/book/ch2.md

 Notice how we use arithmetic operations to *transform* the basic `abs(x)` graph.

 We sometimes do arithmetic *inside* the function, for example `abs(x + 1.)`, and sometimes *outside* the function, for example `abs(x) + 1.`.
-Doing operations inside the function is called distorting the *domain* and doing operations outside the function is called distorting the *range*.
+Doing operations inside the function is called transforming the *domain* and doing operations outside the function is called transforming the *range*.

-Distorting the domain and range of a function--or both--is a powerful technique.
+Transforming the domain and range of a function--or both--is a powerful technique.
 We'll see it again and again in the following exercises and later chapters.
 Look out for it!

 Transform `abs(x)` to construct the red graphs: